-- 11. That the Committee: - approve the Treasury Strategy 2006/7 attached as Appendix 1; - authorise the Director of Finance to effect such borrowings, repayments and investments as are appropriate and consistent with the approved Treasury Strategy and relevant guidance; - refer the above for approval by full Council.
+- That the Treasury Strategy 2006/7, attached as Appendix 1 to this report be 12. approved. - 13.
+That the Director of Finance be authorised to effect such borrowings, repayments and investments as are appropriate and consistent with the approved Treasury Strategy and relevant guidance.